munalgar/imgtopdf/README.md

 - Check Node.js version (20.19+ or 22.12+)
 - Try rebuilding: `npm run postinstall`

+## Releases & Distribution

+This project uses **GitHub Actions** for automated builds and releases:

+- ✅ **Continuous Integration**: Every push to `main` triggers builds on Windows, macOS, and Linux
+- ✅ **Automated Releases**: Push a version tag (e.g., `v0.1.0`) to automatically create a GitHub release
+- ✅ **Cross-Platform**: All platforms are built simultaneously using GitHub-hosted runners

+See [Release Instructions](.github/RELEASE_TEMPLATE.md) for details on publishing new versions.

 ## Roadmap

 - [ ] Drag-to-reorder images